 Overall I am continuing to manage (mostly) well during this pandemic, especially compared to those who struggle with long periods of isolation or working from home – and those who don’t have the same privileges as I do.
 And I am continuing to spend time reflecting on how I am doing through daily journaling and blogging – including these monthly reviews.

 And so, I begin Month Twelve of my COVID19 isolation period today.
 And I expect it to be another challenging month in some ways, but I am also hopeful that I will be able to get outside for more adventure walks as the weather improves and the daylight increases.
-Indeed, I think that the isolation will begin to get easier for the next few months as I am able to get out into the fresh air a little bit more.
+Indeed, I think that the isolation will begin to get easier for the next few months as I can get out into the fresh air a little bit more.

 I am also scheduled to have my first dose of a COVID19 vaccine next week, and that makes me very hopeful for a brighter future.
 I know that this won’t be the end of my isolation, but it will hopefully leave me feeling a little safer when I begin to re-enter The Real World (whenever that might be).

 In the meantime, I am preparing to celebrate my 47th birthday in isolation.
-Which is how I generally spend my birthdays, but it feels a little more poignant this year because of the isolation, but also because it’s number 47.
+This is how I generally spend my birthdays, but it feels a little more poignant this year because of the isolation, but also because it’s number 47.
 And that has sadness for me in its own right (a story for another time), but at least I know that I am not the only one spending their birthday alone this year.
 (It’s weird how loneliness isn’t as lonely when you’re not the only lonely one!)

 I think that Month Twelve will be a little odd because I can recall this time last year when I was getting ready for a (successful) job interview followed by what turned out to be my last hurrah before the lockdown.
 Oh, the things we know with hindsight!